zeta9097/functions/README.md

     -   df (DataFrame): The input dataset containing the columns to plot.
     -   inpCol (list): A list of input columns (features) to plot against the output column.
     -   outCol (str): The output column (target variable) to plot against each input column.

+#### VERSION 2.1

+17. RegressionPlot Multiple:
+    Creates a set of subplots where each input column (inpCol) is plotted against the output column (outCol) in individual subplots.

+    def RegressionPlot_Multiple(df, inpCol, outCol, figsize=(15, 5))

+    -   df (DataFrame): The input dataset containing the columns to plot.
+    -   inpCol (list): A list of input columns (features) to plot against the output column.
+    -   outCol (str): The output column (target variable) to plot against each input column.
+    -   figsize (tuple): Tuple defining the size of the overall figure (default: (15, 5)).

+18. VIF(Variance Inflation Factor)
+    The VIF function calculates the Variance Inflation Factor (VIF) for each predictor variable in a dataset, providing insights into multicollinearity.
+A high VIF (usually greater than 10) indicates that the variable is highly collinear with other predictors and might need to be addressed.

+    def VIF(X)

+    -   X (DataFrame): A DataFrame containing the independent variables (predictor features) of the dataset.
+        NOTE: The dataset should not include the target variable (dependent variable).